The ‘Aquitania’ Incident

 The initial intention had been to put these well-trained machine gunners ashore at Java and transship them onwards to Singapore.

-Before they arrived in Java, it was apparent Singapore would fall to the Japanese, and it was decided the machine gunners would remain in Java.
+Before they arrived in Java, it was apparent Singapore would fall to the Japanese, it was therefore decided the machine gunners would remain in Java.
 They disembarked at Tanjong Priok on 13th February 1942 where they were moved to their barracks at Meester Cornelis, an older European area on the south side of Batavia.
 Batavia was divided into three sections.
 The northern section was the old town, the south was the new town of Weltevreden and further south of this was the new town of Meester Cornelis.
 The towns formed the municipality of Batavia, covering about 66 square miles.

 The machine gunners found they were then reinforcements for the Allied Forces in Java and assigned guard duties at ammunition dumps within the area of Batavia and tasked with movement of stores from the wharves to the aerodromes.

-Following the landing of further Australian troops from HMT ‘Orcade’s on 19th February the 2/4th reinforcements joined either 2/3rd Machine Gun Battalion or 2/2nd Pioneer Battalion for airfield defence at either Kemajoran or Tjilitan Aerodromes. **** At Tjilitan many of the ‘stragglers’ absconded from their posts leaving a dangerous gap in the 2/2nd Pioneers defence.
+Following the landing of further Australian troops from HMT Orcade’s on 19th February the 2/4th reinforcements joined either the 2/3rd Machine Gun Battalion or 2/2nd Pioneer Battalion for airfield defence at either Kemajoran or Tjilitan Aerodromes. **** At Tjilitan many of the ‘stragglers’ absconded from their posts leaving a dangerous gap in the 2/2nd Pioneers defence.
 Blackburn gave the entire Reinforcement Battalion a ‘roasting’ however 52 men refused to fight.

 By 17th February the Japanese were rapidly closing on Java from both east and west.
 Singapore had fallen.
 The Japanese invaded Bali on 18th February and on 19th February Darwin was subjected to aerial attack.
 General Wavell secretly notified the British joint staff mission Washington on 18th February 1942 that Hong Kong, Malaya and Singapore had been lost to the Japanese as had most of the islands of Netherlands East Indies.